 - Prospective students to Victoria University should contact Student Recruitment and Course Advice for general information.

 Student Advisers are available for drop-in sessions at RWW 111.
 No appointment is necessary during the times listed below.
-Course advice is also available to first year students at EA 119 on Mondays, from 2-4 pm, during teaching weeks.
+Course advice is also available to first year students at EA 119 on Tuesdays, from 2-4 pm, during teaching weeks.

 |Monday 2-3 pm |